 Another perfect winter warmer, stamppot is a traditional Dutch dish made with mashed potatoes and a variety of other vegetables, including carrots, onions, sauerkraut, endive and spinach.
 Usually served with a large smoked sausage, this is basically the Dutch take on bangers and mash.
 Moeders is a restaurant in Amsterdam that serves traditional home-cooked Dutch food in celebration of mothers.
 Take your mum there this year and you’ll be able to leave a photo of her on the walls!

-Now that we’re got your mouths watering, it’s time for you to check out these Dutch classics yourselves and book a holiday park in Holland.
+Now that we’ve got your mouths watering, it’s time for you to check out these Dutch classics yourselves and book a holiday park in Holland and buy some of this must try food in Amsterdam!
 Eet smakelijk!